helsbels-del/Boss-Brain/README.md

 https://handhikayp.medium.com/generate-a-blinking-text-with-very-simple-python-4c10750978f5#:~:text=The%20blink_text%20function%20continuously%20prints,state%2C%20creating%20the%20blink%20effect

+I used this website for the idea to turn some of my test into italics.
+This was used on the levels choice page as there are already 3 options to choose which level to play.
+I have realised through testing the game continuously that there is a need to have the option to return to the main page or to exit the game on every section.
+This has been invaluable while I have been doing the testing.
+I may remove on the instrctions page and levels page later on as I think maybe not necessary once the testing has been finished.
+This means the player would always have to return to the main page before being able to exit the game completely.
+I think that is reasonable?

 ## **Bugs Fixed**

 When I first added the blink_text function to get the Congratulations! message to flash, it was flashing continuously though this seemed to stop the rest of the code from runnint.
 It was stuck in an infinate while loop.
 I then put a break in the while loop.
 This made the Congratulations! message flash up, however then it dissappeared and then the next line was printed.
 If I put the print text function ton the 3 messages that come up after the game has been won, they flash up one by one.
 I like this affect though this wasn't what I wanted initially.
 I was hoping for the congratulations message to be flashing continously with the to messages below printed.